zouharvi/cfm/README.md

 ## FAQ
 #### I want to add a new place.
-Either create a pull request or email me.
+Either open a pull request or email me.

 #### The code is absolute garbage!
 Yes.